Food

 Our Approach to Food Safety

 While the Mason County Health Department is a regulatory agency, we view food safety as a partnership between our team and local food operators.
-Our food protection program is governed by the Mason County Food Ordinance, which was passed by the Board of Health and adopted as a County Ordinance in 1995.
-The County ordinance generally follows mandatory state guidelines and must be at least as restrictive as the state of Illinois Food Code.
+Our food protection program is governed by the Mason County Food Service Ordinance, which was passed by the Board of Health and adopted as a County Ordinance in 1995 and updated and reapproved 2018.

 Program Focus